osuosl/timesync/source/api.rst

 Connection
 ----------

-All requests will be made via HTTP.
-SSL/TLS security should be done through a reverse proxy and TLS terminator (e.g. HAproxy, Apache, etc.).
-Available methods are GET to request an object, POST to create and/or edit a new object, and DELETE to remove an object.
+All requests are made via HTTPS.
+Available methods include:
+  * GET to request an object
+  * POST to create and/or edit a new object
+  * DELETE to remove an object.

 ------

 Format
 ------

-Responses will be returned in standard JSON format.
-Multiple results will be sent as a list of JSON objects.
-Order of results is not guaranteed.
-Single results will be returned as a single JSON object.
+* Responses are returned in standard JSON.
+* Multiple results are sent as a list of JSON objects.
+* Order of results is not guaranteed.
+* Single results are be returned as a single JSON object.

 .. note::